nutanixdev/anthos-on-ahv/terraform/README.md

 # Terraform for Anthos clusters on AHV

+---

+## NOTE

+The CentOS 8.2.2004 image used in this repo is EOL since December 31, 2021.
+The automation scripts in this repo use CentOS vault repo to download the packages (archived/unsupported packages)

+---

 ## What to expect

 In this folder you will find all the necessary to deploy an Anthos cluster on AHV with the additional functionalities for upgrading, scaling and decommissioning a cluster.